zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

-    This is a good time to use “Quick Start” to build Create, Edit, and Delete screens for both the Product Order List table (Product Order screen) and the Product Order Item table (Product Order Detail screen).
+    This is a good time to use “Quick Start” to build Create, Edit, and Delete screens for both the Product Order List table (Product Order screen) and the Product Order Line table (Product Order Detail screen).

     Congratulations\!
 You’re now ready to create your first Mobile